MicrosoftDocs/mixed-reality/mixed-reality-docs/mr-dev-docs/develop/native/holographic-remoting-version-history.md

 ## Version 2.1.1 (March 20, 2020) <a name="v2.1.1"></a>

-* Fixed video encoding issue with remote apps when using AMD GPUs.
+* Fixed video-encoding issue with remote apps when using AMD GPUs.
 * Holographic Remoting Player performance improvements.

 ## Version 2.1.0 (March 11, 2020) <a name="v2.1.0"></a>